Futurity & Maturity

 A. Stake is divided into two age divisions: under 24 months and over 24 months.
 Each age division is further divided by sex.
 The dog classes will be judged first, followed by the bitch classes.
 The Judge will make four placements for each class.

-B. The Judge will select Best Maturity Junior first, followed by Best Opposite Maturity Junior, from the winners of the under 24 month classes.
+B. Best Maturity Junior will be selected first, followed by Best Opposite Maturity Junior, from the winners of the under 24 month classes.

-C. The Judge will select Best Maturity Senior first, followed by Best Opposite Maturity Senior, from the winners of the over 24 month classes.
+C. Best Maturity Senior will be selected first, followed by Best Opposite Maturity Senior, from the winners of the over 24 month classes.

 V. Division of Total Maturity Stakes Monies